dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 Trees

 Treating structures built from cons cells as trees is just about as natural as treating them as lists.
 What is a list of lists, after all, but another way of thinking of a tree?
 The difference between a function that treats a bunch of cons cells as a list and a function that treats the same bunch of cons cells as a tree has to do with which cons cells the functions traverse to find the values of the list or tree.
 The cons cells traversed by a list function, called the list structure, are found by starting at the first cons cell and following CDR references until reaching a NIL.
 The elements of the list are the objects referenced by the CARs of the cons cells in the list structure.
 If a cons cell in the list structure has a CAR that references another cons cell, the referenced cons cell is considered to be the head of a list that's an element of the outer list.1Tree structure, on the other hand, is traversed by following both CAR and CDR references for as long as they point to other cons cells.
-The values in a tree are thus the atomic--non-cons-cell-values referenced by either the CARs or the CDRs of the cons cells in the tree structure.
+The values in a tree are thus the atomic -- non-cons-cell-values referenced by either the CARs or the CDRs of the cons cells in the tree structure.

 For instance, the following box-and-arrow diagram shows the cons cells that make up the list of lists: ((1 2) (3 4) (5 6)).
 The list structure includes only the three cons cells inside the dashed box while the tree structure includes all the cons cells.